snotskie/ttrpg/md/index.md

 - **Delay:** The Attacker performs their roll, decribes what condition would activate the Attack, and writes these both down.
 - **Activate:** The Defender rolls against the Attacker's roll whenever the Attack would be activated.

+Also note:

-Also note, the Attacker cannot activate "receive aid" effects if they are not present when the Attack is activated.
+- **Limited Attacker Aid:** The Attacker cannot activate "receive aid" effects if they are not present when the Attack is activated.
 The Defender can still activate "receive aid" effects as usual.

 ### Long Actions
 <!-- _class: rules -->

 A long action is any action that is multi-step, spans a longer period of time than most other actions, and involves the scope of multiple Stats.

-For example:

-- Formulating a plan for a heist
-- Engaging in political intrigue
-- Crafting or reparing specialized items
-- Navigating and piloting a crewed vessel
-- Running a business
-- Searching ruins for forbidden knowledge while avoiding bounty hunters' detection
+For example, formulating a plan for a heist, engaging in political intrigue, piloting a crewed vessel, or running a business.

 There are two approaches the GM may take to resolve long actions:

-- **Simple:** The GM may ask for a single Check or Contest, using only the single Stat that the long action's success or victory most turns on.
-The target for success or victory without difficulties or complications may be higher than usual in this case.
+- **Simple Long Action:** The GM may ask for a single Check or Contest, using only the single Stat that the long action's success or victory most turns on.
+The bar for success or victory without difficulties or complications may be higher than usual in this case.
-- **Thorough:** The GM may ask for multiple Checks or Contests using the various Stats involved in the long action.
+- **Thorough Long Action:** The GM may ask for multiple Checks or Contests using the various Stats involved in the long action.
 For overall success or victory, at least half of these rolls will need to win or succeed.
 However, each failure or loss may incur difficulties or complications on top of that success.

 ### Scrambling Contests
 <!-- _class: rules -->

-Some Contests are fast and chaotic, with both sides rapidly changing their plans and the Stats that would be involved&mdash;yet without amounting to the level of tension covered by Simultaneous Actions and Eneavors described later in this chapter.
-For example: quick bouts, fisticuffs, cartoonish outbreaks of "violence," or short and dramatic card games.
+Some Contests are fast and chaotic, with both sides rapidly changing their plans and the Stats that would be involved&mdash;yet without amounting to the level of tension covered by Eneavors described later in this chapter.
+For example, quick bouts, fisticuffs, cartoonish outbreaks of "violence," and short and dramatic card games.

 To perform a scrambling Contest: